andre-st/goodreads-www/README.md

 - slightly animated slides help users understand the form on the right side
 - where do they find the info they have to input and how does the service or notifications mail look like
 - slides change when the user changes between the input controls
-- slides are actually HTML and not real screenshots or images (CSS rotation etc only gives the impression); I found this easier to update, fonts etc scale better and the page loads faster
+- slides are actually HTML and not real screenshots: I found this easier to update, fonts scale better and the page loads faster; screenshots need editing due to copyrighted book covers

 ### Current